Petite Rivière Noire FC

-Petite Rivière Noire FC is a Mauritian football club based in Tamarin.
-They play in the Mauritian League, the top division in Mauritian football.

-They won the first charity shield between Cercle de joachim SC in 2014.
+Petite Rivière Noire FC is a Mauritian football club based in Black River.
+They play in the Mauritian League, the top tier of Mauritian football.
+The club won the first charity shield against Cercle de Joachim SC in 2014.

 They won the domestic cup title for the first time in 2007, thus qualifying for the CAF Confederation Cup 2008.

 Ground

 Their home stadium is Stade Germain Comarmond (cap.
 5,000), located in Bambous, Black River District.